HexaCoreRepo/Modern-6/README.md

 This is my first theme.

-No one has released an HD iOS 6 theme in a *long* time - if ever and I, among others, would like a new one.
-That's why I'm bringing you an iOS 6 theme that is specifically for the high quality displays we have now.
+No one has made an HD iOS 6 theme in a *long* time - if ever.
+I, among others, would like a new one.
+That's why I'm bringing you an iOS 6 theme that is specifically for the modern high quality displays we have now.

 Modern 6 looks **great** with "Six (LS)" from Skittys repo!

 # About the beta

 As of right now, iOS icons are in beta.
 This means that there will be bugs and not all icons are done.
+This also means that some icons may be blurry for the time being.

 During this beta period, you should report any bugs that you come across.
-However, you can also put in requests for third party AppStore apps as well.
+However, you can also put in requests for ***popular*** third party App Store apps.
+These apps must have had an iOS 6 or older specific icon as well.

 If you come across any bugs, open a new issue and I *will* see it!